What is Economic Equilibrium?

 Equilibrium vs. Disequilibrium

 The state of equilibrium is a theoretical concept.
-There are always movements happening that do not allow the economy to reach a sedentary position.
+There are always dynamic forces that do not allow an economy to reach and sustain this balanced position.

 When the economy is not in a state of equilibrium, it is known as disequilibrium.
 Realistically, we are always in a state of disequilibrium that is trending towards a theoretical equilibrium.
 However, there may be certain situations where disequilibrium becomes more pronounced.